Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked:

-• Washable cover design is practical
+• Washable cover concept is practical (see how to clean a mattress)

 Who it is best for: